paulkugener/page_turner/README.md

 ## Solution

 - I used an ESP32 and wrote a short script in which a keyboard is emulated.
-(I use a library for this- TY!)
+ESP BLE Keyboard library: https://github.com/T-vK/ESP32-BLE-Keyboard
 - There are two buttons; one to scroll up and one to scroll down.
 - I use a small electrical case to hold the board. (see pictures)
 - The board is powered by a small power bank.